ChenReuven/cyberark-ai-spec-os/docs-website/docs/installation/troubleshooting.md

 # Installation Troubleshooting

-Having issues with your CyberArk AI Spec OS installation?
+Having issues with your CyberArk Agentic Spec Driven Development installation?
 This guide covers common problems and their solutions.

 ## Common Installation Issues